-The convenience store was their after school best friend as well.
+The convenience store was their after school supermarket as well.
 A friend that would feed them until their parents got home from work, school, or both.
-Not knowing how to pick healthier foods from the corner store, they usually turned to chips, pop, and a candy bar for dinner.
+Not knowing how to pick healthier foods from the corner store, they once again turned to chips, pop, and candy for dinner.

-Knowing this, I thought it would be a great idea to show them how to make healthier choices from their local convenience stores.
-Mark and I went to corner stores in several different metro Detroit cities to see what healthy options were available for children.
+So, Mark and I visited corner stores all around metro Detroit to see what healthy options were available for children.
 We discovered that the majority of them sold the same foods.

 Baked beans, eggs, and wheat toast